Let’s start this article with a question?

 What is Mobile App Marketing?

-Mobile app marketing refers to effectively interacting with an app’s users throughout their entire lifecycle, i.e. from a time a user comes to know about your app till the time he becomes a regular and loyal user.
+Mobile app marketing refers to effectively interacting with an app’s users throughout their entire lifecycle, i.e. from the time a user comes to know about your app till the time he becomes a regular and loyal user.
 App marketers conventionally use the marketing funnel to devise various ways of communicating with the app users throughout their journey.

 Mobile App Marketing v/s Digital Marketing: The Basic Differences